NityanandaBarbosa/agenda/README.md

 ##### 2 - Documentation | Test endpoints
 Access Swagger(http://localhost:8080/swagger-ui.html) to test th endpoints
 ##### The application was divided into 4:
-Associates: registering a member is necessary to send the name, valid CPF and date of birth (/associate | POST)
+- Associates: registering a member is necessary to send the name, valid CPF and date of birth (/associate | POST)

-Agenda: To create an agenda, you only need to enter a title and a description. (/agenda | POST)
+- Agenda: To create an agenda, you only need to enter a title and a description. (/agenda | POST)<br />

-###### With the agenda created, we can create a session so that members can vote.
+With the agenda created, we can create a session so that members can vote.

-Session: to create an session, you must enter the id of an agenda to be voted on, and the session's closing date and time.
-The session's start date is the same as its creation. (/session | POST)
+- Session: to create an session, you must enter the id of an agenda to be voted on, and the session's closing date and time.
+The session's start date is the same as its creation. (/session | POST)<br />
 Note: An agenda can only be linked to one session.

-Vote: To cast a vote, you must enter the member ID and session ID and your vote (Yes or No). (/vote | Post) After the session is over, it is possible to count votes. (/vote/{session_id} | GET)
+- Vote: To cast a vote, you must enter the member ID and session ID and your vote (Yes or No). (/vote | Post)<br />
+After the session is FINISHED, it is possible to count votes. (/vote/{session_id} | GET)

 ## Stay in touch